-- Monitor, record and report on the health of five creeks and streams within the City of Ottawa. - Gather information using a robust network of trained volunteers. - Collect information about the physical and biological characteristics of creeks and streams following rigorous protocol. - Use data to guide rehabilitation and enhancement projects.
+- Monitor, record and report on the health of creeks and streams within the City of Ottawa. - Collect information on the physical and biological attributes of surveyed creeks and streams (habitat surveys, fish sampling, thermal regime) through the Stream Characterization program.